martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 confusion about the communicating endpoints.

-A SIP endpoint or WebRTC endpoint that is configured to reuse a certificate can be attacked if it is willing to conduct two concurrent calls, one of which is with an attacker.
+A SIP endpoint or WebRTC endpoint that is configured to reuse a certificate can be attacked if it is willing to initiate two calls at the same time, one of which is with an attacker.
 The attacker can arrange for the victim to incorrectly believe that is calling the attacker when it is in fact calling a second party.
 The second party correctly believes that it is talking to the victim.

 The same technique can be used to cause two victims to both believe they are talking to the attacker when they are talking to each other.

 In a related attack, a single call using WebRTC identity can be attacked so that it produces the same outcome.
-This attack does not require a concurrent call.
+This attack does not require concurrent calls.

-## Limits on Attack Feasibility
+## Limits on Attack Feasibility {#limits}

 The use of TLS with SDP depends on the integrity of session signaling.
 Assuming signaling integrity limits the capabilities of an attacker in several ways.
 In